Traditional Family Values Part 4: The Universal Institution of Marriage

 Marriage plays a crucial role in the functioning of various societal institutions, including the family, education, and the economy.
 Stable marriages contribute to the stability of these institutions by providing a supportive environment for individuals to thrive.
 Governments also recognize the importance of marriage and often implement policies to support and encourage it, such as tax benefits for married couples and family support programs.

-The welfare of children is particularly impacted by the decline of marriage.
-Research consistently shows that children raised in stable, two-parent households fare better in terms of academic achievement, emotional well-being, and social behavior compared to those raised in single-parent or cohabiting households.
+The decline of marriage particularly impacts children’s welfare.
+Research consistently shows that children raised in stable, two-parent households fare better in terms of academic achievement, emotional well-being, and social behavior than those raised in single-parent or cohabiting households.
 The presence of both a mother and a father provides a balanced environment that promotes the healthy development of children.

 Is It Necessary for a Christian to Marry?

 What is the purpose of marriage?
 The Bible has a lot to say about this topic.
 Since the first marriage was between the first man and the first woman, it is assumed that marriage is God’s will for most people.
-It was instituted in the dispensation of innocence and is therefore a holy institution.
+It was instituted to dispense innocence and is a holy institution.
 The first reason that the Bible gives for the existence of marriage is simple: Adam was lonely and needed a helper (Genesis 2:18).
 This is the primary purpose of marriage—fellowship, companionship, and mutual help and comfort.

-Marriage also protects individuals from sexual immorality (1 Corinthians 7:2).
-The world we live in is full of sexual images, innuendo, and temptation.
-Even if a person doesn’t pursue sexual sin, it pursues him or her, and it is very hard to escape it.
-Marriage provides a healthy place to express sexuality, without opening oneself up to the severe emotional (and many times physical) damage that is caused by casual, non-committed sexual relationships.
-It is clear that God created marriage for our good (Proverbs 18:22), to make us happy, to promote a healthier society, and to produce holiness in our lives.
+Marriage protects individuals from sexual immorality (1 Corinthians 7:2).
+The world is rife with sexual images, innuendo, and temptations.
+Even if a person doesn’t pursue sexual sin, it pursues them, making it hard to escape.
+Marriage provides a healthy place to express sexuality, avoiding severe emotional and physical damage from casual, non-committed sexual relationships.
+God created marriage for our good (Proverbs 18:22) to make us happy, promote a healthier society, and produce holiness.

-Finally, marriage is a beautiful picture of the relationship between Christ and His church.
-The body of believers that make up the Church are collectively called the bride of Christ.
-As Bridegroom, Jesus gave His life for His bride, “to make her holy, cleansing her by the washing with water through the word” (Ephesians 5:25–26), and His selfless act provides an example for all husbands.
-At the second coming of Christ, the church will be united with the Bridegroom, the official “wedding ceremony” will take place, and with it, the eternal union of Christ and His bride will be actualized (Revelation 19:7–9; 21:1–2).
+Marriage beautifully represents the relationship between Christ and His church.
+The body of believers, the Church, is collectively called the bride of Christ.
+As the Bridegroom, Jesus gave His life for His bride “to make her holy, cleansing her by the washing with water through the word” (Ephesians 5:25–26).
+His selfless act provides an example for all husbands.
+At the second coming of Christ, the Bridegroom will unite with the church.
+The official “wedding ceremony” will take place, and the eternal union of Christ and His bride will be actualized (Revelation 19:7–9; 21:1–2).

 Conclusion